 About Hong Kong

 Hong Kong, officially the Hong Kong Special Administrative Region of the People’s Republic of China, is an autonomous territory on the Pearl River Delta of East Asia.
 On 1 July 1997, the transfer of sovereignty over Hong Kong from the United Kingdom to the People’s Republic of China took place, officially marking the end of Hong Kong’s 156 years under British colonial governance.
-This transfer of sovereignty made Hong Kong the first special administrative region of China,autonomous territory on the Pearl River Delta of East Asia.
+This transfer of sovereignty made Hong Kong the first special administrative region of China, an autonomous territory on the Pearl River Delta of East Asia.
 On 1 July 1997, the transfer of sovereignty over Hong Kong from the United Kingdom to the People’s Republic of China took place, officially marking the end of Hong Kong’s 156 years under British colonial governance.
 This transfer of sovereignty made Hong Kong the first special administrative region of China.

-Hong Kong’s current structure of governance inherits from the British model of colonial administration set up in the 1850s.
-The 1984 Sino-British Joint Declaration states that “Hong Kong should enjoy a high degree of autonomy in all areas except defence and foreign affairs” with reference to the underlying principle of one country, two systems.
+Hong Kong’s current structure of governance inherits from the British model of the colonial administration set up in the 1850s.
+The 1984 Sino-British Joint Declaration states that “Hong Kong should enjoy a high degree of autonomy in all areas except defense and foreign affairs” with reference to the underlying principle of one country, two systems.
 This Declaration stipulates that Hong Kong maintains her capitalist economic system and guarantees the rights and freedoms of her people for at least 50 years after the 1997 handover.